VoltRipper

 How fast do electric dirt bikes go?

 It depends on the class.
-Kids' bikes top out around 14–20 mph, mid trail bikes like the Sur-Ron Light Bee X and Talaria Sting reach ~45–53 mph, and full-size e-motos like the Sur-Ron Storm Bee and Stark Varg hit 65–75 mph.
+Kids' bikes top out around 14–20 mph, mid trail bikes like the Sur-Ron Light Bee X and Talaria Sting reach ~45–50 mph, and full-size e-motos sit at the top: the Sur-Ron Storm Bee at 68.3 mph and the Stark Varg at ~68 stock, with the Dust Moto Hightail at ~75 — and the Altis Sigma claiming 80.
 Many trail bikes ship speed-limited (often 20 mph) and are derestricted by the owner.

 How much does a good electric dirt bike cost?

-Across the 30-plus models we track, prices run from about $249 for a basic kids' Razor to $13,490 for a Stark Varg race bike.
+Across the 40-plus models we track, prices run from about $249 for a basic kids' Razor to $11,990 for a Stark Varg race bike.
 The heart of the adult trail market — Sur-Ron, Talaria, Segway, Rawrr — sits between roughly $3,000 and $6,500.
 Value picks like the Arctic Leopard XF Pro and Rawrr Mantis X deliver 50–60 mph for under $4,000.

 What's the real range of an electric dirt bike?